regine/meltmodel/README.md

         $ gem update --system

-If you recieve an error telling you you do not hav to correct file permissions, you may need to add ```sudo``` to the beginning of this command.
+If you receive an error telling you you do not have to correct file permissions, you may need to add ```sudo``` to the beginning of this command.